public abstract class DatedDataValue extends DataValue

 repeating its operations on every single value in a set.
 So we've tried

-to minimize memory footprint and
+to design DatedDataValue to minimize memory footprint and

 enable fast access to its fields.